Delaware Electricity Rates

 Unfortunately, not all Delaware residents can benefit from deregulation.
 Currently, only the customers served by the utilities Delmarva Power and Delaware Electric Cooperative have energy choices.
 And the benefit to the residential and commercial customers can be substantial – as the supply charges make up approximately 65% of the average electric bill in Delaware.

 If you switch to an alternative electric provider, you will still have your electricity delivered by their state utility provider.
 You can also call the utility company when your power goes out.
 However, when it comes to the electric rate – it’s your choice.

 Comparing Electricity Rates in Delaware

-The Delaware state government does a great job, educating residents about their electric choice.
+The Delaware state government does a great job of educating residents about their electric choices.
 It publishes a list of active electric suppliers in the state, including a direct link to the energy offers that customers are able to choose from.
-This might be easy for an experienced energy choice connoisseur, but a regular person can experience information overload.
+This might be easy for an experienced energy choice connoisseur, but a most people are overwhelmed by the amount of information.

-That’s why we are here.
 On our website, you can compare electric rates in your area by simply entering your zip code.
-We carefully review all electric suppliers to also include information about customer service contact details, bill payment options and little extras that they offer to customers.
+We carefully review all electric suppliers to also include information about customer service contact details, bill payment options, and little extras that they offer to customers.